nmfs-ost/noaa-fit-resources/_posts/2021-06-11-contributing.md

   - software
 ---

-The following is a set of guidelines for contributing to tools hosted on the NOAA Fisheries Toolbox, which are hosted in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools) on GitHub: https://github.com/nmfs-fish-tools/Resources/blob/main/CONTRIBUTING.md
+A [set of guidelines](https://github.com/nmfs-fish-tools/Resources/blob/main/CONTRIBUTING.md) for contributing to tools hosted on the NOAA Fisheries Toolbox is available.
+NOAA FIT hotsted tools are in the [NMFS Fish Tools Organization](https://github.com/nmfs-fish-tools).

 These contributing guidelines can also be linked to other NOAA Fisheries software projects.